jardelufc/ARM7XilinxBasys3DesignKit/README.md

 At his time, there is at least one bug: You need use str two times for writing at GPIO .

 I've never tested the timers .

+You can find a few more AHB Lite peripherals here: https://www.arm.com/files/zip/CM0DS-DesignKit.zip

 Enjoy it :)